 As far as sources of vouching are concerned, it can be seen that they can either be internal, or external.

 - Internal Vouchers: Internal Vouchers are available from within the company.
 Examples of internal vouching include purchase orders received or inter-departmental sales.

 - External Vouchers: External vouchers, on the other hand, are generated from the company’s external sources.
 Examples of external vouching include bank statements and invoices generated from banks.

 Objectives of Vouching

-- To ensure that all the reported transactions in the company’s financial statements took place during the company’s financial year.
+- Ensure that all the reported transactions in the company’s financial statements occurred during the company’s financial year.
 In the same way, the reported transactions should also be used for purposes of the business only and nothing else.

-- To check the accuracy of the totaling and carrying forward amount presented in the financial statements.
+- Check the accuracy of the totaling and carrying forward amount presented in the financial statements.

 - To check for material misstatements from the amount mentioned on the voucher and the amount disclosed on the financial statements.

 There are certain characteristics of vouching that help auditors design the audit processes properly.
 Here are some of the most salient features of vouching:

 - Imperative Aspect in Auditing: It can be seen that vouching is regarded as one of the most important auditing processes because it helps auditors verify the claims made by the management about their financial statements.
 It plays a vital role in formulating the auditors’ opinion regarding the accuracy of the financial statements.